shiwa4656/semesterProject2/README.md

 # Semester Project 2 🚀

 Welcome to my Semester Project 2 repository!
-This project is a demonstration of [specific purpose of the project].
+This project is a demonstration of TailwindCss and javaScript.
 Below, you'll find all the details needed to get started.

 ## 🌟 Project Overview

-This project focuses on building a dynamic and interactive application for [brief description of what the app does or the project's context].
-It includes features such as [list features or unique elements].
+This project focuses on building a dynamic and interactive application for an auction site.
+It includes features such as Authentication, creating biding and adding a bide to other bids.

 ## 🔧 Getting Started